 Every April, we celebrate Jazz Appreciation Month.
 Not every school participates for various reasons: lack of a jazz program and/or lack of understanding of jazz being some.
 Even without a great understanding of Jazz, this can be a great learning opportunity for you and your students to enjoy and appreciate this great music.

-Here’s 7 cool ways to celebrate Jazz Appreciation Month Every April
+Here are 7 cool ways to celebrate Jazz Appreciation Month every April.

 by Donna Schwartz

 Original article can be found on Donna Schwartz Music